 “Pale or discolored lips mean that oxygenated blood is not reaching [them]” she says.
 Blue lips can shine a light on either anemia or possible heart disease, while yellow lips can mean you have problems with your liver.

 Dr. Massick says that changes in lip color can also be a sign of skin cancer.
 Whitening of the skin is "more commonly seen in a squamous cell skin cancer," while a darkening may be linked to melanoma.
 No matter what, a change in lip color should be discussed with your doctor.

 5. Swelling Or Tenderness

-If you are experiencing burning lips, and you haven't eaten a spicy curry in the last ten minutes, it could be a signal of a greater issue.
-Burning in the lips, throat, and tongue has been linked to B-12 deficiency, as well as depression and menopause.
+If you are experiencing burning lips — and you haven't eaten anything spicy in the last ten minutes — it could be a signal of a greater issue.
+Burning in the lips, throat, and tongue has been linked to B-12 deficiency, as well as depression and anxiety, and menopause.
 You can also quite literally burn your lips through sun exposure, which can potentially lead to skin cancer.
-Dr. Massick advises people to "protect the lips from the sun: use sunscreens even on the lips (sunscreen sticks tend to be easy to apply in this location), reapply after a few hours if needed; wear protective hats" to avoid this uncomfortable kind of sunburn.
+Massick advises people to "protect the lips from the sun: use sunscreens even on the lips (sunscreen sticks tend to be easy to apply in this location), reapply after a few hours if needed; wear protective hats" to avoid this uncomfortable kind of sunburn.
 You can also opt for a lip balm that has SPF in it.